cdklabs/construct-hub-webapp/docs/analytics.md

 ### Which constructs are missing from the ecosystem?

-We want to make sure users are able to use construct libraries for all their application needs.
+**Why:** We want to make sure users are able to use construct libraries for all their application needs.
 By detecting missing constructs, we can either explicitly act, or encourage the community to act in order to fill those gaps.

 To answer this, we want to identify hot search phrases that don't return any hits.
 This can help detect entirely new domains that aren't being covered but should,